-The canonical witness depicts Jesus’ disciples as disillusioned after the crucifixion.
-Because Jesus predicated His deeds and teachings upon His paternity, the resurrection appearances, which are all depicted as vindicating His claims about His identity, can also be viewed as vindications of His virgin birth.
+The canonical witness depicts Jesus’ disciples as disillusioned during the time that immediately followed the crucifixion.
+Because Jesus predicated His deeds and teachings upon His paternity, the resurrection appearances, which are all depicted as vindicating His claims about His identity, can also be viewed as vindications of His Virgin Birth.

-We could therefore see the whole of Jesus’ ministry as an explication of the doctrine of the virgin birth.
+We could therefore see the whole of Jesus’ ministry as an explication of the dogma of the Virgin Birth.

 If we say that God became incarnate in human history, we must be able to find Him enfleshed in a specific person at a specific time within a specific cultural context—and that context includes the society, the economics, the law, the customs, and the religion of the time and place in which the Incarnation occurred.
 Otherwise we are advocating a kind of Docetism, where God only appears to be present in history but actually is not.

-In this paper, I have shown the following:
+In this article, I have shown the following:

 At this point, our reasoning works down two parallel paths: